 - Research competitors’ websites for ideas about what to use on your own site.

-- Make sure you have a CTA on every page.
+- Make sure you have a call to action (CTA) on every page.